 1.1.
-Features of Applet Acq\DualCXP12Area
+Features of Applet Acq_DualCXP12Area

 "Acq DualCXP12Area" is a dual-camera applet.
 Up to two individual cameras can be used in parallel.
 All features of this applet are available for both camera ports.
 You can configure the CoaXPress camera interface for CoaXPress cameras version 1.1.1 and 2.0, transferring grayscale (monochrome), Bayer pattern, or color pixels.
 Allowed pixel formats are Gray (Mono8, Mono10, Mono12, Mono14, Mono16), Bayer (BayerGR8, BayerGR10, BayerGR12, BayerGR14, BayerRG8, BayerRG10, BayerRG12, BayerRG14, BayerGB8, BayerGB10, BayerGB12, BayerGB14, BayerBG8, BayerBG10, BayerBG12, BayerBG14), Color (RGB8, RGB10, RGB12, RGB14, RGB16), and YCbCr422 8.
-You can only use single link CoaXPress cameras with this applet.
+You can use cameras with CoaXPress link aggregation of 2 and 1 with this applet.
 The maximum link speed is CXP-12.
 A multi-functional area trigger is included in the applet.
 This allows you to control the camera or external devices using interface card generated, external, or software generated trigger pulses.
 Area scan cameras transferring images with a resolution of up to 32768 by 65536 pixels are supported.
 The applet is processing data at a bit depth of 16 bits.
 An image selector at the camera port facilitates the selection of one image out of a parameterizable sequence of images.
 This enables the distribution of the images to multiple interface card and PCs.
+The applet supports tap geometry sorting 1X-1Y as well as 1X-2YE.
 For reverse operation, you can mirror the image in x-direction and y-direction before cutting the ROI.
 Acquired images are buffered in interface card memory.
 You can select a region of interest (ROI) for further processing.
-The stepsize of the ROI width is 8 pixel.
+The stepsize of the ROI width is 16 pixel.
 The ROI stepsize for the image height is 1 line.
 The high quality Bayer pattern de-mosaicing is based on a 5x5 kernel size.
 A color converter automatically converts the input pixel formats to the output formats.
 In this applet conversions from monochrome, RGB or Bayer to monochrome and RGB can be performed.